Skip to main content

 Léa Lefebvre

-Léa Lefebvre teaches Contemporary Art History and History of Photography at Sciences Po Aix.
+Léa Lefebvre teaches Contemporary Art History and the History of Photography at Sciences Po Aix, as well as at the Université du Temps Libre in Aix-en-Provence.

-With a degree in art history from Paris-Nanterre University and in cultural policy and political science from Sciences Po Aix, she has focused her studies on the concept of subversion.
-In her writing and research, Léa Lefebvre approaches the world through the prism of intersecting social, political, and artistic contexts.
+A graduate in Art History, Cultural Policy, and Political Science, she has focused her studies on the notion of subversion.
+In her writings and research, Léa Lefebvre approaches the world through the intersections of social, political, and artistic contexts.

-She has worked as a studio manager in a gallery, is an editor and artistic coordinator for a digital magazine (La Zone), and co-founded a collective of artists and curators dedicated to the production of immersive works and scenographies, as well as exhibition curation.
-She supports young artists in their practice, notably by writing texts about their productions and approaches.
+A writer for La Zone Marseille, she has worked in galleries and co-founded a collective of artists and curators dedicated to art production and exhibition curation.
+She supports emerging artists, notably through writing texts about their works and creative approaches.

 portrait Léa Lefebvre